 GCOS Action T34 targets improvements of seasonal soil freeze/thaw (GCOS Action T34, AD-4) Active layer thickness will be included in the permafrost mapping and therefore addresses the need for seasonal soil freeze/thaw.

 The ECV Permafrost is currently not listed as 'space-observable' in GCOS-200 [AD-4].
-Accuracy requirements are so far formulated for ground temperature only and with respect to in situ measurements:
+Accuracy requirements are so far formulated only with respect to in situ measurements, also in recent updates [AD-6]: